AhmedShafeekk/UART-Interface-between-TivaC-and-PC/README.md

 # **UART-Interface-between-TivaC-and-PC**

-**Edit**
-## This code can be compiled with keil version 4 by adding PLL function in the main file, and adjusting BD rate parameters to 80 MHz
-#### This code is compiled and uploaded to the board using [Keil version 5](https://www.keil.com/demo/eval/arm.htm), Where I used it instead of IAR or keril version 4, because I needed to modify the startup.c file.
-Simply to make it work change line no. 36 in the startup.c to **#define CLOCK_SETUP 0**.
-This will make the connection work on the board frequency.
+#### This code is compiled and uploaded to the board using [Keil version 5](https://www.keil.com/demo/eval/arm.htm) Simply to make it work change line no. 36 in the startup.c to **#define CLOCK_SETUP 0**.
+This will make the connection work on the board frequency. or use PLL() function in the main.c
 #### If you couldn't find the Stellaris ICDI in the project options.
 You can download it from this link [UVISION: Stellaris ICDI Debug Adapter Support](https://developer.arm.com/documentation/ka002280/latest)

 #### You must have a serial monitor program like that one in [Arduino IDE](https://www.arduino.cc/en/main/OldSoftwareReleases) (I prefer old releases for myself)